deepsense-ai/seahorse/docs/index.md

      Note that in a real life scenario new data would be used.
 4. The data passed to the model must have the same schema as the data used in training.
    We need to recreate preprocessing from Example 1:
-   * Drag the `Assembly Vector` operation onto your canvas and set parameters as listed in Example 1.
+   * Drag the `Assemble Vector` operation onto your canvas and set parameters as listed in Example 1.

    Hint: if the data preprocessing is built of many operations it might be a good idea to encapsulate these operations inside a `Custom Transformer`